arianpasquali/textmining-homework/source/wikipedia_clust.rst

 #######################################################

 If you run R script it perform clustring with KMeans with diferent values for `K` and compare the results for the silhouette coeficient.
 As parameters you inform the dataset path, if you want TF-IDF weighting and the number of `K` values to test.
-In this case, dataset wikipedia, I know that there will be a lot of HTML tags that were'nt cleaned, that why is a good idea to perform weighting with TF-IDF and get rid of common terms between documentes.
 Tests will be run with up until 6 clusters.

-``R -f find_k_clusters.r ../../data/wikipedia TRUE 6``
+``R -f find_k_clusters.r ../../data/wikipedia FALSE 6``

 .. image:: _plots/wikipedia/silhouette_wikipedia.png

 According to this analysis it says that this dataset is made of 2 groups of documents.
-We know that in fact there are 3 groups, but looking closely 2 of them are computer related, which can be the reason these 2 may be too similar.
+We know that in fact there are 4 groups, I'm still not sure will so much difference.

 NOTE: Results are different from those I found above with the Python script.
 It is mainly because the feature extraction are different.
 I still need to work on it and perform the same feature extraction in R as I did in Python.